binary-butterfly/validataclass/docs/05-dataclasses.md

 One solution is to use `Default(None)` instead: If the field is `None`, you know that the field did not exist in the input dictionary.

-This is sufficient in a lot of cases, but sometimes `None` is an allowed value for a field (e.g. when using the `Noneable` meta validator) and you need to distinguish between "the field did not exist" and "the field was explicitly set to `None`".
+This is sufficient in a lot of cases, but sometimes `None` is an allowed value for a field (e.g. when using the `Noneable` wrapper) and you need to distinguish between "the field did not exist" and "the field was explicitly set to `None`".

 For this case, we defined a special value called `UnsetValue`, which you can use similarly to `None`.
 These values are so called
 [sentinel objects](https://python-patterns.guide/python/sentinel-object/): Their purpose is to represent a missing value.
 They also are